M66B/NetGuard/README.md

 * save your battery
 * increase your privacy

-NetGuard is possibly the first free and open source no-root firewall for Android.
+NetGuard is the first free and open source no-root firewall for Android.

 Features: